Boros122/android-architecture-components-sample/README.md

  - SplashScreen
  - Intro (appears only after first start)
  - RepoList (List of github repositories, recycler view example with diff util support)
- - RepoDetail (Detailed info of a seleted repo, example for data pass between Fragments)
+ - RepoDetail (Detailed info of a selected repo, example for data pass between Fragments)
  - Settings (Example for a simple settings screen, options saved into shared preferences)

 ### Used libraries and tools